Velvety Chicken Paprika Stew (Creamy, Rich & Smoky) — 1-Pot Comfort

 Tips for Success

-• Use bone-in pieces for deeply rich flavor and moist, tender chicken.
+• Use bone-in pieces for deeper flavor and moist, tender chicken.

-• Temper the sour cream slowly to avoid curdling in the hot liquid.
+• Temper sour cream slowly to avoid curdling.

 nutrient Per Serving